treeverse/lakeFS/docs/reference/cli.md

 ### lakectl local init

-set a local directory to sync with a lakeFS ref and path
+set a local directory to sync with a lakeFS path

 ```
-lakectl local init [directory] <lakeFS path URI> [flags]
+lakectl local init <path uri> [directory] [flags]
 ```

 #### Options
 {:.no_toc}

 ```
+      --force   Overwrites if directory already linked to a lakeFS path
   -h, --help    help for init
   -y, --yes     Automatically say yes to all confirmations
 ```